Trainings on Request

 (2 hours) — The SLO process works best when collaborative discussion between teacher and administrator occur throughout the entire cycle.
 This training reviews conversation skills for collaborative meetings and provides participants with practice conversation sessions using their own SLOs.

-(1 hour) — Highlights the recommended method of writing SLOs in SD (new for 2015!) and provides a template for tracking growth.
+(1 hour) — Highlights the recommended method of writing SLOs in SD and provides a template for tracking growth.

 Oceti Sakowin Essential Understandings